What Are People's Actual Utility Functions in Budget Aggregation?: Introduction

 This research is motivated by the growing interest in \emph{participatory budgeting} --- a process by which the citizens can participate in deciding how to divide the budget of their city or state.
-One of the common models for participatory budgeting is \emph{budget proposal aggregation}, in which each voter declares his or her ideal budget allocation, and all these declarations are aggregated by some algorithm to yield the actual budget.
-A simple aggregation algorithm is the arithmetic mean; however, despite its good axiomatic properties \citet{intriligator1973probabilistic,elkind2023settling}, it provides strong incentives for voters to report false preferences in order to manipulate the outcome.
+One of the common models for participatory budgeting is \emph{budget proposal aggregation}, in which each voter declares his or her ideal budget allocation, and all these declarations are aggregated by some rule to yield the actual budget.
+A simple aggregation rule is the arithmetic mean; it has good axiomatic properties \citep{intriligator1973probabilistic,elkind2023settling}, but provides strong incentives for voters to report false preferences in order to manipulate the outcome.
 This gave rise to more sophisticated aggregation algorithms that are \emph{truthful} --- cannot be profitably manipulated.
-Such algorithms use variants of the median rule \citet{moulin1980strategy,freeman2019truthful,caragiannis2022truthful,freeman2023project} or Nash welfare optimization \citet{brandt2024optimal}.
+Such algorithms typically use sophisticated variants of the median rule \citep{moulin1980strategy,FREEMAN2021105234,caragiannis2022truthful,freeman2023project,deberg2024truthful}.

-In order to analyze the properties of an aggregation algorithm, it is necessary to have some assumptions about the voters' preferences over non-ideal budgets.
+Analyzing the properties of an aggregation rule requires some assumptions about the voters' preferences over non-ideal budgets.
 For example, suppose some voter thinks that the ideal allocation of a budget of $100$ among three issues is $(50,30,20)$.
 Which of the following non-ideal allocations would this voter prefer: $(41,30,29)$ or $(43,40,17)$ or $(43,26,31)$?

 Different papers have different assumptions on this matter.
-Many papers assume that voters evaluate a non-ideal budget based on its distance from their ideal budget according to some metric, such as $\ell_1$ \citet{freeman2019truthful,caragiannis2022truthful} or $\ell_{\infty}$ \citet{freeman2023project}.
+Many papers assume that voters evaluate a non-ideal budget based on its distance from their ideal budget according to some metric, such as $\ell_1$ \citep{freeman2019truthful,caragiannis2022truthful} or $\ell_{\infty}$ \citep{freeman2023project}.
 In the above example, the $\ell_1$ distances are $18; 20; 22$, so a voter with $\ell_1$ preferences would prefer $(41,30,29)$.

-Note that different metrics may induce different preferences; the $\ell_2$ distances in the above example are $(\sqrt{162}, \sqrt{158}, \sqrt{186})$ so a voter with $\ell_2$ preferences would prefer $(43,40,17)$. \footnote{ With three issues, the $\ell_{\infty}$ distance is always $1/2$ of the $\ell_1$ distance, so the preferences induced by both metrics are the same.
+Different metrics may induce different preferences; the $\ell_2$ distances in the above example are $(\sqrt{162}, \sqrt{158}, \sqrt{186})$ so a voter with $\ell_2$ preferences would prefer $(43,40,17)$. \footnote{ With three issues, the $\ell_{\infty}$ distance is always $1/2$ of the $\ell_1$ distance, so the preferences induced by both metrics are the same.
 This is not true with four or more issues. }